marcmo/blog.coldflake.com/_posts/2014-12-06-Testing-C++-with-a-new-Catch.md

 ## Command line Tool

-With the executable you get has a decent command line parser built in that gives you a lot of options.
+With the executable you get a decent command line parser built in that gives you a lot of options.
 Rather then to just execute every test-case, you can select the cases to be executed using a simple glob-like pattern (e.g. `put*` matches tests starting with `put`, `~put*` everything else).
 Another option I really like is the `--list` option, which tells you about all available tests.